Category : Baking - Slices, Cooking - Chocolate, Daring Bakers Challenges

 1. Preheat your oven to 375 degrees F (190 degrees C).

-positioning the racks in the upper and lower half of the oven.
+Divide the oven into thirds by positioning the racks in the upper and lower half of the oven.
 Line two baking sheets with waxed or parchment paper.

+2. Fill a large pastry bag fitted with a 2/3 (2cm) plain tip nozzle with the warm cream puff dough.
 Pipe the dough onto the baking sheets in long, 4 to 41/2 inches (about 11 cm) chubby fingers.
 Leave about 2 inches (5 cm) space in between each dough strip to allow them room to puff.
 The dough should give you enough to pipe 20-24 éclairs.

 3. Slide both the baking sheets into the oven and bake for 7 minutes.
 After the 7 minutes, slip the handle of a wooden spoon into the door to keep in ajar.
 When the éclairs have been in the oven for a total of 12 minutes, rotate the sheets top to bottom and front to back.
 Continue baking for a further 8 minutes or until the éclairs are puffed, golden and firm.
 The total baking time should be approximately 20 minutes.